 - Course Equivalency Guides that list LCCC courses and their equivalents at colleges and universities.

 - Program-to-Program Articulation agreements that list transferable LCCC courses by select college or university according to major.

 - Self-directed computerized software and access to college catalogs and other materials.

 What is an "Articulation Agreement"?

 Articulation agreements are formal agreements between LCCC and other four-year colleges and universities.
 These agreements ensure that, if you successfully follow a prescribed program of study at LCCC, you will generally be able to transfer with full junior status.
 Agreements often include: Minimum GPA requirements for admission, minimum number of credit hours that will transfer and transferable courses for specific degrees or majors.
-Detailed program information about LCCC's agreements is available in the Advising and Transfer Office, SSC 124.
+Students should contact their academic advisor for more information.

 When is the best time to transfer?